NathanaelBlackbourn/website-recreation/readme.md

 This project is a response to a brief at Medieinstitutet.
 The task was to recreate a website using only HTML and CSS.
-The project was carried out in collaboration with my classMat Edvin Djulic in September 2022.
+The project was carried out in collaboration with my classmate Edvin Djulic in September 2022.

 Demo link:
 https://nathanaelblackbourn.github.io/website-recreation/